milanaryal/milanaryal.github.io/_posts/2011/2011-05-13-the-simplest-formula-for-career-happiness.md

 redirect_from: "/2014/05/formula-happy-career.html"
 ---

-Happiness is a state of being that is envied by those not happy and enjoyed by those who are happy.
+<p class="lead">Happiness is a state of being that is envied by those not happy and enjoyed by those who are happy.
 Is happiness really as easy as it looks though?
-This infographic helps you to find happiness in just a few simple steps.
+This infographic helps you to find happiness in just a few simple steps.</p>

----

 Being happy at work is complicated.